 - Social life

-- Replacement tools (see if there’s room for your solution in the existing set of comparable products that’s already out there)
+- Replacement tools (see if there’s room for your solution within the existing set of comparable products)

 The fundamental reason for creating a user persona is to positively influence your understanding of your customer base.
-How you do this, is ultimately up to you.
-Usually it’s a one-pager document presenting the essentials of a prototypical customer: wants and needs, and skills, the person’s key goals and a “day in the life” short story.
-Adding a picture and giving your user persona a name will not only give it that little extra, but it will make a world of difference in remembering the user persona, making it even more distinctable.
+How you do this is ultimately up to you.
+Usually, it’s a one-page document presenting the essentials of a prototypical customer: wants and needs, skills, the person’s key goals and a “day in the life” short story.
+Adding a picture and giving your user persona a name will not only give it that little something extra, but it will make a world of difference in remembering the user persona, making it stand out even more.

 Where does your target audience spend time daily?

-Having gone through the first big step of defining your customer base, you should be very close to knowing where to find it, be it physically, digitally and even behaviorally.
+Having gone through the first big step of defining your customer base, you should be very close to knowing where to find it, physically, digitally, and even behaviorally.
 Where you can find your target audience also defines how to best reach it.
-The right way to communicate with a teenager coming from a rural setting is not the same as the right one to communicate with a senior from an urban setting.
+Communicating with a teenager coming from a rural setting is not the same as communicating with a senior from an urban setting.

-Remember us telling you previously about the user persona one-pager document and how it contains a “day in the life” short story?
+Remember us telling you previously about the user persona one-page document and how it contains a “day in the life” short story?
 Laying down what your target audience is up to throughout the day is very helpful in establishing what communication channels and tactics might work best for you.
-Consider yourself:
+Start by asking yourself these questions: